shailshah27/React-JS/README.md

 # React-JS
-This repository contains React JS-Code with Harry content
+This repository contains React JS-Code with Harry content (only for practice purpose)